 0 Comments

-🧚♀️The Fairy Tale Estate – The Sidney Street Estate in Somers Town is famed for its captivating sculptural works by the renowned artist Gilbert Bayes, many inspired by Grimm’s Fairy Tales.
-This artistic influence earned it the charming nickname, The Fairy Tale Estate.
-The original Sidney Street Estate was demolished to make way for the new development, completed in 1938 to replace the slums.
-Designed by architect Ian Hamilton, the estate features yellow stock brick and a practical, utilitarian style.
+🧚♀️ The Fairy Tale Estate – Sidney Street Estate in Somers Town is known for its magical sculptures by artist Gilbert Bayes.
+Many are inspired by Grimm’s Fairy Tales, earning the estate its charming nickname.
+The original estate was demolished for a modern development completed in 1938, replacing old slums.
+Designed by Ian Hamilton, the new estate features bright yellow brick and a simple, practical yet welcoming style.

-Hans Christian Andersen’s fairy tale, The Princess and the Swineherd, tells the story of a prince who disguises himself as a swineherd.
-He owns a magical stewpot that releases smoke carrying the scent of every meal being cooked in the town to anyone who touches it.
-Fascinated by this marvel, the princess desires the stewpot so deeply that she agrees to the swineherd’s outrageous price of ten kisses.
-However, the story ultimately takes a tragic turn.
+Hans Christian Andersen’s fairy tale, The Princess and the Swineherd, tells of a prince disguised as a swineherd.
+He owns a magical stewpot that releases fragrant smoke, spreading the scent of every meal in town to anyone who touches it.
+Enchanted by this, the princess desires the stewpot so much that she agrees to the swineherd’s shocking price of ten kisses.
+Yet, the story ends with a tragic twist.

 The Little Mermaid